-Dr. Meaghan Dishman is a Functional Medicine Naturopathic Doctor, and Licensed Acupuncturist with over a 12 years in private practice offering Functional + Naturopathic Medical care along with Acupuncture.
-She is currently practicing in two beautiful bi-coastal locations:
+Dr. Meaghan Dishman is a Functional Medicine Naturopathic Doctor, and Licensed Acupuncturist going into her 15th year in private practice offering Functional + Naturopathic Medical care along with Acupuncture.

 By connecting Functional Medicine with Ancestral principles, she is able to utilize evidence-based modern science, specialized lab testing, alongside nutrition, herbal and holistic lifestyle approaches to address the root cause of disease.
 This 360° analysis of your health guides the creation of a customized regimen specifically tailored for you – continually moving you along your path towards Inspired health.